This post may contain affiliate links, view our disclosure.

 • Storage: You can store Swedish meatballs with their sauce in a covered container in the fridge for up to 4 days.

-• To Freeze: Swedish meatballs and sauce freeze well for to 3 months.
-However, I like to freeze them separately.
+• Freezing: Swedish meatballs and sauce freeze well for to 3 months.
+If possible, I like to freeze them separately so I can add a bit more flour if the gravy separates after freezing.
 To freeze, let the meatballs cool to room temperature, place them on a baking tray lined with parchment paper, and freeze until solid (about 2 hours).
 Then put them in a freezer-safe zip-top plastic bag or storage container labeled with the contents and date.
 Freeze the meatball sauce in a separate freezer-safe container, or wait to make the sauce when you want to serve the meatballs.

 • What Can I Use Instead of Lingonberry Jam for Serving?
 Homemade cranberry sauce is a lovely alternative with a similar sweet/tart fruity flavor.